 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 For a hassle-free way to earn rewards on travel, consider the Capital One Spark Miles for Business.
 It has a welcome offer of 50,000 miles after meeting the card’s tiered minimum spending requirements.
 That’s one of the reasons it tops our lists of best business credit cards and best Capital One cards.

-Depending on your business spending habits and travel goals, the Capital One Spark Miles card can be a great match for business owners who just want a straightforward rewards credit card.
+Depending on your business spending habits and travel goals, the Capital One Spark Miles card is a great match for business owners who want a straightforward rewards credit card.
 Many of our readers love its simplicity when it comes to paying for travel and the ability to use miles to offset the purchase.
 You can erase charges for cruises and other travel experiences.

-Before signing up for the Capital One Spark Miles card, there are a few tips that can help you achieve a card approval.
+Before signing up for the Capital One Spark Miles business card, we have a few tips to help you get approved.

-The Capital One Spark Miles comes with 50,000 Spark miles (worth $500 in travel) after spending $4,500 on purchases within the first three months of account opening.
+With the Spark Miles business card, you’ll earn 50,000 Spark miles after spending $4,500 on purchases within the first three months of account opening.
 The card earns

-Here are a few tips to consider before applying to increase your chances of receiving an approval.
+Before applying, here are a few tips to consider to increase your chances of approval.

-Capital One suggests you only apply for the Capital One Spark Miles card if you have “excellent credit.”
-The bank says you have excellent credit if you:
+Capital One suggests you apply for the Capital One Spark Miles card only if you have excellent credit, which the bank defines in the following ways: